Open problems in K-stability of Fano varieties: Miscellaneous Questions

 Let $x\in(X, \Delta)$ be a klt singularity over characteristic 0.
 For any ideal $\mathfrak{a}$ on $X$, let $x_p \in (X_p,\Delta_p)$ and $\mathfrak{a}_p$ be its reduction mod $p> 0$.
 We have \cites{HY-test=multiplier}

 So it is natural to ask the following \begin{problem}[{\cite[6.19]{LLX-localsurvey}}] Do we always have

 \end{problem} In view of \ref{say-Falpha}, it might be too optimistic to expect \eqref{eq-volumeconverge} holds.
-On the other hand, similar to the conjecture in \cite{CRST-finitedegree}, we should at least expect that $\liminf_{p\to +\infty}{\rm Fvol}(x_p,X_p,\Delta_p)$ has a positive lower bound.
-We can ask whether there exist constants $c_n$, $C_n$ which only depends on the $n=\dim(X)$ such that
+On the other hand, similarly to the conjecture in \cite{CRST-finitedegree}, we should at least expect that $\liminf_{p\to +\infty}{\rm Fvol}(x_p,X_p,\Delta_p)$ has a positive lower bound.
+We can ask whether there exist constants $c_n$, $C_n$ which only depend on $n=\dim(X)$ such that

 \begin{say} A better studied invariant for a strongly $F$-regular singularity is its \emph{$F$-signature} $s(X)$.
 It is proved in \cite{LP-Fvolume} that $s(X)$ is bounded by ${\rm Fvol}(x,X)$ from both sides up to constants depending only on the dimension. \end{say} \begin{say}[Finite degree formula] In general, a `volume' like function $V$ of a singularity $x\in X$ should be considered to measure the volume of the `link' of $x\in X$.
-Therefore, it should satisfy a \emph{finite degree formula} for finite morphism which is \'etale outside $x$.
-We can often expect a stronger version if $f\colon (y\in Y)\to (x\in X)$ is a finite morphism which is \'etale in codimension one, i.e $f^*(K_X)=K_Y$.
-Then it should satisfy
+Therefore, it should satisfy a \emph{finite degree formula} for any finite morphism which is \'etale outside $x$.
+We can often expect a stronger version, namely, if $f\colon (y\in Y)\to (x\in X)$ is a finite morphism which is \'etale in codimension one, i.e $f^*(K_X)=K_Y$, then it should satisfy